AbdooOwd/portfolio/src/content/posts/portfolio-devlog.md

 * And DONE!
 It's ugly, but it works!
 A bit...
 With no error handling...
 And didn't even try it...

 * Update!
 Now the thing works.
 Instead of using a `<p>` I use a `<div>`.
-And now, if you press that reload button, then it prints a little message that tells you the state of the "API fetching", and if it's good, it prints the collected data, if there was a problem, then it would write that it failed, and guess what!
+And now, if you press that reload button, it prints a little message that tells you the state of the "API fetching", and if it's good, it prints the collected data, if there was a problem, then it would write that it failed, and guess what!
 If it fails....
 It becomes red.
 That's it.
     * Btw all of this took me until now like 2 hours maybe.
 I should be studying right now.

 ## Finishing Boycott API [02/03/2024]
-Uhhh, guess what.
+* Uhhh, guess what.
 The API wasn't working cuz I didn't add that `https://` at the benningin...
 But at least now it works!
 Left me to show the actual content (title, image... etc).
+* So, now I finished a little "prototype" you might say, and if the API checking fails, then the site provides an example and NOT as plain JSON.